 A loss occurs when the crop value falls below the guaranteed cwt amount as a result of damage from a covered cause of loss.
-This example assumes a final stage loss at the 65 percent coverage level, a 100-percent price election of \$6.55, and an average actual production history (APH) yield of 300 cwt per acre with .667 share.
+This example assumes a final stage loss at the 65 percent coverage level, a 100-percent price election of \$6.55, and an average APH yield of 300 cwt per acre with .500 share.

 (APH yield x coverage level x unit acres - production x price election x share)